Hotels Near Tewkesbury

 The Beckford Inn is a beautiful and newly refurbished 19th-century Cotswold pub and hotel in the village of Beckford, near Tewkesbury.
 With 12 boutique bedrooms full of comfy furnishings and personal touches, we offer the ideal base for exploring Tewkesbury, while also offering easy access to Stratford-upon-Avon and the M5.
 Inside, you’ll find cosy interiors, stone floors, open fires and an open-plan restaurant space where you can enjoy a delicious meal.
 Outside, you can relax in our spacious beer garden with a pint of our award-winning Butcombe ale.

-The Cotswold Gateway is a traditional pub and hotel converted from an 18th-century coaching inn, located in Burford on the edge of the Cotswold hills.
+The Prince Of Burford is a traditional pub and hotel converted from an 18th-century coaching inn, located in Burford on the edge of the Cotswold hills.
 We have 16 charming and comfortable ensuite rooms with dog-friendly and family-friendly options available, offering the ideal base for exploring Tewkesbury, the Oxfordshire countryside and historic Oxford.
 On the menu, our focus is locally sourced seasonal dishes and exciting takes on pub classics, with a cracking selection of award-winning Butcombe beer, cocktails and wines behind the bar.

 The Fleet Inn